Yogesh-AR/CodeAlpha_SimpleStorage/README.md

-# CodeAlpha Simple Storage Smart Contract
+# CodeAlpha_SimpleStorage

+## Description
 This project is developed as part of the CodeAlpha Blockchain Internship.

-Features
+## Features
-- Store an integer
+- Store an integer value
-- Increment value
+- Increment the value
-- Decrement value
+- Decrement the value
-- Read current value
+- View the current value

-Technology
+## Tools Used
 - Solidity
 - Remix IDE
+- GitHub

+## Author
+Yogesh A R